marcodestefano/crobot/README.md

 1. Display wallet: crobot shows the amount of cryptos in the crypto.com exchange wallet linked to your API Key
 2. Display orders: crobot shows the currently open orders
 3. Print balance: crobot shows the overall value of your wallet converted in your selected base currency
+4. Check status: crobot shows the status of the trading engine (i.e. if it is currently running or not)
-4. Start trading engine: crobot starts the trading engine with the parameters defined in settings.json file
+5. Start trading engine: crobot starts the trading engine with the parameters defined in settings.json file
-5. Stop trading engine: crobot stops the trading engine
+6. Stop trading engine: crobot stops the trading engine